tacoda/tacoda.github.io/content/posts/making-our-tasks-classy.md

 # $ ./todo report		 # Statistics
 ```

 All we have done here is wrap up everything in a `Task` class that is really acting like a module in this case.
-Next up, we are going to add tests and start refactoring.
+Next up, we are going to add tests so we can make changes with more confidence.

 ## Key Takeaways